CO2 emissions are on track to increase global temperatures by over 1.5˚C

 To achieve the objective of limiting warming to no greater than 2 degrees Celsius, it will be necessary to reach net-zero emissions by mid-century.

-Now, a team of researchers got an extra piece of evidence to support their claims.
+Now, a team of researchers has an extra piece of evidence to support their claims.
 Their new study states that the world is already on track to miss the CO2 emissions goals laid out by the Paris Agreement, which aims to limit temperature rises to no more than 1.5 degrees Celsius.

 The world’s existing power plants, industrial equipment, vehicles, and other CO₂-emitters are on track to pump out enough carbon dioxide to blow past that target by mid-century.
 They are expected to generate “two thirds” of the CO2 needed for the world to see a temperature rise of up to 2 degrees Celsius.